-Established in 1963, by Governor Terry Sanford, the North Carolina Governor’s School is the first and finest residential summer enrichment program for bright young minds in the entire nation.
-The North Carolina Governor’ School Foundation was formed in 1990 as a non-profit by a group of alumni, educators and state leaders to support and preserve the Governor’s School as one of our state’s finest educational opportunities.
+Established in 1963 by Governor Terry Sanford, the North Carolina Governor’s School is the first and finest residential summer enrichment program for bright young minds in the entire nation.
+The North Carolina Governor School Foundation (GSF) was formed in 1990 as a nonprofit by a group of alumni, educators and state leaders to support and preserve the Governor’s School.

-For over 25 years, the Governor’s School Foundation has remained committed to empowering all those who wish to make a lasting investment in North Carolina’s young future leaders.
-Never has that commitment been more clear than in 2012 when, in the face of unprecedented state budget cuts, the Foundation launched a sweeping fundraising campaign to ensure that the doors of Governor’s School remained open.
-With the help of thousands of alumni and dozens of organizations across the state, the Foundation raised over $700,000, enough to fund both of Governor’s School’s two campus locations for the summer of 2012 with private funds.
+For over 25 years, the GSF has remained committed to investing in North Carolina’s future through the provision of this extraordinary enrichment program, open to intellectually gifted rising Seniors.
+The GSF is partially funded by the state legislature.
+In 2012, the state introduced unprecedented state budget cuts, eliminating any funding for The Governor's School Program.
+The GSF launched a sweeping fundraising campaign to ensure that the doors of Governor’s School remained open.
+With the help of thousands of alumni and dozens of organizations across the state, the GSF raised over $700,000.00.
+The money raised was enough to fund both of Governor’s School’s two campus for the summer of 2012.

-Equally important, the Foundation then led an effort, bolstered by hundreds of letters to key legislators from alumni and friends of Governor’s School , asking key legislators to save the Governor’s School for future generations.
-As a result of this advocacy, in 2013, the legislature restored funding for the Governor’s School as a permanent line item in the state budget.
+Equally important, the GSF led an effort that was bolstered by hundreds of letters to key legislators from alumni and friends of Governor’s School , imploring key legislators to save the Governor’s School Program for future generations.
+As a result of this advocacy, the legislature restored funding for the Governor’s School and added a permanent line item in the state budget.

-Today, led by a volunteer Board of Directors, the Foundation works to ensure that the state's most promising students will always have access to the life-changing experience provided by the nation's first and finest Governor's School.
+The GSF's dedicated and experienced Board of Directors work dilligently, to ensure that the state's most promising students will always have access to the life-changing experience provided by the nation's first Governor's School.